Teenage Goal Setting: 7 Christian Parenting Tips

 “You shall eat the fruit of the labor of your hands; you shall be blessed, and it shall be well with you.”
 (Psalm 128:2)

-Click here or the image down below for some great Christian book suggestions in case you didn’t grow up in the healthiest household and may need help learning how to parent your teens in a Godly way.
+Click here, “12 Best Christian Parenting Books: Parenting Teens and Tweens,” for some great Christian book suggestions in case you didn’t grow up in the healthiest household and may need help learning how to parent your teens in a Godly way.

 What teen can you speak life into?

 Ask God to open your eyes both physically and spiritually to not only see them but speak prophetic words over them.
-It doesn’t have to be weird either.
-Normal conversation about the talents and gifts you see in them or if God has something unique to say to them, say it.
+The Lord loves to download for His people and teenagers are not exempt from that.
+Have conversation about the talents and gifts you see in them or again if God has something unique to say to them, say it.
 Help spread the seeds that can blossom into something beautiful.
 You never whose life you can save by doing so.

 Baskets of Blessings,